jkeohan/rctr-9-8-20/w03d05/lifting-state.md

 import SmallImage from './SmallImage'
 ```

-And not we updated the .map() to include the Component
+And update the .map() to include the Component

 ```js
 const images = imagesArr.map( (image, index) => {